 In overview, whenever a bidder reduces its overall demand (measured in eligibility points) relative to the previous clock round, it can make one or more exit bids.
-By making an exit bid, a bidder indicates that it would be willing to add lots to its current clock bid in one particular lot category, at a price for those additional lots intermediate betweenspecified by the bidder, but bound by the current clock price and the previous clock price.
+By making an exit bid, a bidder indicates that it would be willing to add lots to its current clock bid in one particular lot category, at a price for those additional lots intermediate between the current clock price and the previous clock price.
 Therefore, an exit bid is a conditional offer to take additional lots in one category on top of some particular number of lots in that category.
 The detailed rules for making exit bids are set out subsequently in section 11.2.3.3 below.